mm0x1/alltalk_reader/README.md

 - **Server Not Connected**: Ensure AllTalk is running and the correct IP/port is configured
 - **Voice not working**: Verify that the selected voice exists on your AllTalk server
-- **Audio playback issues**: Check your browser's audio settings and permissions
+- **Audio playback issues**: Check your browser's audio settings and permissions.